-The UBC Centennial Scholars Entrance Award program assists students in transition from secondary school and other post-secondary institutions to UBC.
-The purpose of this program is to support academically qualified students who show an interest in joining the UBC community, but who would not otherwise be able to attend without significant financial assistance.
-This program offers entering students one-time and renewable awards of up to $40,000 payable over four years.
-There are opportunities for students studying on UBC's Vancouver campus to receive full-ride awards, ranging in value up to the full cost of a student's program and living expenses.
+The UBC Centennial Scholars Entrance Award program assists students who are transitioning to UBC from secondary school or another post-secondary institution.
+The purpose of the program is to financially support academically qualified students who show an interest in joining and contributing to the UBC community, but who would not be able to attend without significant financial assistance.
+Through the program, new students can access a variety of one-time and renewable awards of up to $80,000 – an amount that covers the full cost of a degree and living expenses.

-How do I apply?
+How do you apply?

 You and your family must complete an application to demonstrate financial need.
 The application also requires a reference letter from someone who is well acquainted with you and who can comment on your character, interest in UBC, and financial situation.
 Your reference could be – but is not limited to – a coach, a teacher, your counsellor, your principal, your supervisor from a work or volunteer position, your family doctor, or a community or religious leader.